Heat waves: What are the alternatives to air conditioning? | DW | 18.07.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As climate change exacerbates heat waves, more and more people rely on energy guzzling air conditioners to keep cool — a vicious cycle.
-Experts say passive cooling could alleviate some of the pressure.
+As climate change exacerbates heat, more people rely on energy-guzzling air conditioners to keep cool.
+How solutions like passive cooling and better designs for cities can help.

-"In Kuwait, you're in your air conditioned apartment or your air conditioned car to go to your air conditioned place of work or the air conditioned mall," said Alexander N. who used to live in the Gulf nation.
+"In Kuwait, you're in your air-conditioned apartment or your air-conditioned car to go to your air-conditioned place of work or the air-conditioned mall," said Alexander Nasir, who used to live in the Gulf nation.
 "Of course it was absolutely atrocious for the environment, but it was the only way to avoid the inferno outside."

-Alexander moved to Berlin in 2014, but he hasn't been able to escape sweltering temperatures.
-Though the German capital has much milder summers, he has already experienced heat waves of up to 38°C (100°F).
-Temperatures that felt more intense because German homes are rarely air conditioned.
+Nasir moved to Berlin in 2014, but he hasn't been able to escape sweltering temperatures.
+Though the German capital has much milder summers, he has already experienced heat waves of up to 38 degrees Celsius (100 Fahrenheit) — temperatures that felt more intense because German homes are rarely air-conditioned.

 "I can't and don't want to resort to AC again," he said.
 "But it's getting worse every year and we're not really adapting."